smoketurner/notification/README.md

   workerId: 1
 ```

-To connect to Riak, you can put Riak behind a load-balancer, but to support the Notification service automatically retrying Riak requests to separate nodes in the cluster, it is recommended to configure each Riak node individual in the configuration file.
+To connect to Riak, [configure the cluster behind a load-balancer](http://docs.basho.com/riak/latest/ops/advanced/configs/load-balancing-proxy/) as generally recommended.
+In order to support the Notification service automatically retrying Riak requests to separate nodes in the cluster, it is recommended to list each Riak node individually in the configuration file.

 Usage
 -----
-The Notification service provides RESTful URL's when creating, retrieving and deleting notifications.
+The Notification service provides RESTful URLs when creating, retrieving and deleting notifications.
 All of the API paths are in the form of `/v1/notifications/<username>`.
 In the following examples, we'll be using `test` as the username.

 ### Creating a notification